Sons and Fascination/Sister Feelings Call

-Sons and Fascination/Sister Feelings Call is the fourth album by Scottish post-punk band Simple Minds; it is a double album.
+Sons and Fascination/Sister Feelings Call is the fourth studio album by Scottish rock band Simple Minds; it is a double album.
 It was released in September 1981 and was their first to reach a wide international audience.
 It includes the singles "The American", "Love Song" and "Sweat in Bullet".

 Overview

 Sons and Fascination and Sister Feelings Call are two separate albums assembled from the same sessions and released at the same time.
 They were originally available as a double album for approximately the first month of release, after which they were made available as separate single albums.
 The first CD release in 1985 contained the entirety of Sons and Fascination and most of Sister Feelings Call, but two tracks from the latter - "League of Nations" and "Sound in 70 Cities" - were not included, as the maximum running time for CDs at the time was 74 minutes, and the band's record company, Virgin Records, were unwilling to issue the material as a double CD.
 By the time Simple Minds' back catalogue was remastered for CD in 2002/2003, the maximum running time for CDs had extended to 80 minutes, and Sons and Fascination/Sister Feelings Call was reissued now with all the tracks from both albums on one CD.